Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: The Design and Characteristics of

 In NDN, attackers can only attempt to DDoS a target by flooding it with Interests.
-Specifically, inspired by the work~\cite{Gasti2013DoSD}, we categorize Interest packets used in DDoS attacks into I-1, I-2, and I-3 according to \begin{enumerate*} [label=(\roman*)] \item whether the Interest is valid or not and \item whether the target Data requires the producer to generate data in real time. \end{enumerate*} Among the three types, I-1 and I-3 Interests are \emph{valid Interests} because they can fetch a Data back in theory while I-2 Interests are \emph{fake Interests}.
+Specifically, inspired by the work~\cite{Gasti2013DoSD}, we categorize Interest packets used in DDoS attacks into three types according to \first whether the Interest is valid, and if valid, \second whether or not the data requested by the Interest is dynamic (i.e., generated upon the Interest).

-\textbf{I-1: Valid Interest for static or existing data} The target Data packets do not require real-time processing; for instance, the Data packet carrying a static CSS file or a video chunk.
-Type I-1 attacks can be naturally mitigated by NDN's Interest aggregation and in-network cache as we discussed in Section~\ref{sec:cache} and Section~\ref{sec:interest-aggregation}.
-However, as analyzed and shown in Section~\ref{sec:evaluation:agg-cache}, when flooding Interests to a large enough number of names, the effect of Interest aggregation and in-network cache becomes insufficient.
+\para{Valid Interest for static data (Valid-S)} Valid-S Interests fetches Data packets that can be cached, e.g., Data packets for a CSS file or a video chunk.
+In NDN, Valid-S attacks can be mitigated because multiple Interests asking for the same data can be aggregated and satisfied by the in-network cache.
+NDN's intrinsic mitigation is sufficient unless attackers flood a huge amount of Interests traffic from a large spectrum of names.

-\textbf{I-2: Invalid Interests} When attackers send large volumes of Interests that cannot be satisfied by the producer, we consider such traffic to be invalid.
-Some possible reasons could be \begin{enumerate*} [label=(\roman*)] \item the Interest format is incorrect (e.g., unexpected name components, invalid Interest signature) and \item the target Data packets are non-existent and can never be generated when sent in large volumes. \end{enumerate*} This type of Interest is mostly useful to malicious adversaries.
-One possible way for attackers to generate such Interests is to append non-existent name components (e.g., garbled text generated randomly) to valid server prefixes.
-Since I-2 Interest names can be arbitrary and there is no target Data packets, Interest aggregation and caching cannot mitigate such attacks.

-\textbf{I-3: Valid Interests for dynamically-generated data} When an Interest for dynamically-generated Data arrives, the server needs to process the requests (e.g., database queries, calculations, etc.) before it can generate Data and reply back.
-For example, a legitimate Interest name may contain variable components and thus there are no preexisting Data packets to match it.
-In this case, the server will need to process the request first and then generate a Data packet following with a reply.
-Since the Interest's name is customized and the Data is generated in real time, hardly any Interests arriving at a forwarder would hit a pending Interest with the same name or a previously cached Data packet, so NDN itself does not effectively mitigate such attacks.
+\para{Valid Interests for dynamic data (Valid-D)} Valid-D Interests request data that is dynamically generated by producers upon the arrival of the Interest packets, for example, Interest packets used in a remote procedure call.
+This is usually reflected by a dynamic and unique data name carried by Interest packets.
+Since the Interest's name is customized and the Data is generated in real time, hardly any Interests arriving at a forwarder would hit cache or an existing Interest with the same name.